 Our user-centered UX design guide

-- Analyzing the context – the team researches possible uses of a product and tries to outline as many possible scenarios as possible;
+- Analyzing the context – the team researches potential uses of a product and tries to outline as many scenarios as possible;

 - Moving to a user-centered design process – the design team prepares a basic interface with essential functionality and overall stylistic of the solution;